Splitting strategies for post-selection inference: Splitting methods

-In the current context, data splitting techniques can be viewed as particular cases of a more flexible method.
+Here we shall consider a different way of distributing the sample information between selection and inference via randomisation.
 Suppose that $W$ is a random quantity, possibly depending on $X$, and that in the selection step we only allow ourselves to observe the value of a function $U \equiv u(Y, W)$.
-Since selection depends on the data only through $U$, inference based on the conditional distribution of the data given its observed value, $Y\mid U$, is free of selection bias, and does not require knowledge of the selection mechanism.
-Note that, by contrast, a conditional approach would base inference on $Y\mid \{S = s\}$.
-Abstractly, we may think of the data under this conditional distribution as the portion reserved for inference.
-Data splitting techniques can be written this way by letting $W = R$ and $U$ be the set of observations allocated to selection.
-A natural question to examine, then, is whether there exist data decompositions of this form that are better than data splitting.
+Since selection depends on the data only through $U$, inference based on the conditional distribution of the data given its observed value, $Y\mid \{U = u\}$, is free of selection bias, and does not require knowledge of the selection mechanism (note that, by contrast, a conditional approach would base inference on $Y\mid \{S(U) = s\}$).
+In particular, we shall be concerned with cases where it is possible to define a quantity $V \equiv v(Y,W)$ which is independent of $U$ and such that $(U, V)$ is sufficient for $Y$, so that inference based on the conditional distribution of $Y\mid \{U = u\}$ is equivalent inference based on the marginal distribution of $V$.